 - Know the signs of heat-related illness.
 If you are experiencing headaches, dizziness, nausea, confusion, cramps, high body temperature, or a fast pulse, seek medical help immediately and move to a cooler place.

 - Stay hydrated.
 Drink plenty of water when it’s hot outside, even if you don’t feel thirsty.
-Drink two to four glasses of cool, non-alcoholic fluids every hour.
 Bring water with you when venturing out.
 Public water fountains are currently turned off due to the COVID-19 pandemic.